 At a recent trial in Santa Clara County Superior Court, following successful cross-examinations of key plaintiff witnesses, Mr. Dunlap argued Motion for Judgment that resulted in complete defense victory at close of plaintiff’s case.
 The four-and-a-half year, highly contentious contract and tort litigation concerned allegations regarding the sale of defendant’s products throughout Asia, and the company’s acquisition of a Swedish software company.
 The case involved supervising and coordinating electronic files, witnesses and other work with offices in Colorado, Sweden, Idaho, Malaysia, Hong Kong, Singapore, Seoul and California.

 Mr. Dunlap negotiated settlement for a major accounting firm in civil suit related to off-shore tax strategies, following IRS litigation with a plaintiff who had engaged firm’s services.
-He also resolved individual and class claims brought in California courts against reporting agency concerning personal credit reports and vendor double reporting.
+He also resolved individual and class claims brought in California courts against a reporting agency concerning personal credit reports and vendor double reporting.

 MASS TORT & LIFE SCIENCES